peterMangrove/mangrove-docs-test/data-structures/market.md

 {% hint style="info" %}
 **Example**

-The price of offer #42 is 0.0003441298 wETH per DAI while the price of offer #2 is 0.00034185 wETH per DAI.
-Offer #42 is therefore the best offer of this offer list, and is ranked first.
+The price of offer #42 is 0.0003441298 wETH per DAI while the price of offer #77 is 0.00034185 wETH per DAI.
+Offer #77 is therefore the best offer (lowest price) of this offer list, and is ranked first.
 {% endhint %}

 ### ID